 Do you have a penchant for patchwork?
 Always in awe of traditional folk-style blankets?
 Have a love for patterns and colours but can never decide on just one?
 Then quilting is the craft for you!
 It’s particularly suited to those with a mathematical and geometrical leaning, and quilting is a fantastic crafts for those who really like to get stuck into their makes!
 If you fancy giving it a try, check out our How to make a quilt beginners guide, and you can find out about all the kit you’ll need in our quilting kit for beginners guide.

 If you’re someone who likes to make pretty pictures, loves a good quote or a funky font, then you should definitely try your hand a cross-stitch!
 It’s an incredibly versatile craft, if you’re not feeling creative there’s plenty of easy to follow charts to work from, but if you fancy making your own designs then all you need is some coloured pencils and some squared paper!
 Because most cross-stitch projects are quite small, it’s also a great craft to do while you’re sat on the sofa or relaxing out in the garden.
-If you’ve never tried it before, take a look at our Cross stitch for beginners guide and find everything you need in our What do I need to cross stitch guide.
+If you’ve never tried it before, take a look at our Cross stitch for beginners guide and find everything you need in our What do you need for cross stitch guide.

 If you’ve always wanted to sew, but previous experience of sewing machines has brought you to tears, then maybe embroidery is the craft for you.
 Much like cross-stitch, it’s a craft that you can relax and take your time with, and once you’ve learnt the basic stitches there’s no limit to how creative your embroidery projects can be!
 Why not give it a try with the 6 easy stitches in our Beginners guide to embroidery